Updated March 10, 2023

 You will stop by and pick up important departure and embarkation information and meet the team at 4:00 PM on November 17, 2023, at the Holiday Inn Santiago – Airport Terminal in Santiago.
 This is mandatory!
 Come and meet us and enjoy a drink and snacks.
 Specific details on where to meet will be provided in early November.

-We will fly as a group on November 18, 2023, from Santiago to Port Stanley.
-Once we arrive in Port Stanley, we’ll be transferred to our ship, the Polar Pioneer, for embarkation.
+We will fly as a group on November 18, 2023, from Santiago to Falklands.
+Once we arrive, we’ll be transferred to our ship, the Polar Pioneer, for embarkation.
 We will arrange transportation from the hotel in Santiago to the airport and from Port Stanley airport to our ship.

 Something went wrong, and I need to contact Muench Workshops!